Saikilito/smartcode-tickets/readme.md

 Please follow carefully the following steps

-1 - In your Mysql create and use a new database
+1 - In your Mysql create and use a new database (smartcode or any database name)

 ```bash
 create database smartcode;